gonzalo123/ui5/README.md

 ## Debugging locally

-As we're working locally we can use local debugger in the backend and we can use breakpoints, inspect variables ...
+As we're working locally we can use local debugger in the backend and we can use breakpoints, inspect variables, etc.

-We also can debug the frontend using chrome developer tools.
-We also can map our local filesystem in the browser and we can save files directly with chrome.
+We also can debug the frontend using Chrome developer tools.
+We can also map our local filesystem in the browser and we can save files directly in chrome.

 ## Testing